Synex0001/Puppyify/README.md

 2. Make a bookmark and call it doggyfy, and click the button where it says more and paste the code where it says website.
 3. Click done.
 4. Go to any website with images.
-5. Click doggyfy bookmark then you're done.
+5. Click Doggyify bookmark then you're done.

 # Enjoy!